Meet the Alice Academy Activists

 Darren O Connor

-Darren O’Connor is an Activist, Artist and recent Architecture Graduate based in Cork.
-His passion revolves around advocating for inclusive housing solutions and rights for marginalised communities, specifically focusing on addressing dereliction, the housing crisis, and advancing LGBTQ+ rights.
-Dereliction and inadequate housing significantly impact vulnerable populations, leading to homelessness and perpetuating cycles of poverty.
-By advocating for policy changes and community initiatives, he hopes to combat dereliction by promoting affordable, safe, and accessible housing options for all and to ensure that these housing solutions are inclusive and supportive of LGBTQ+ individuals.
+An architecture graduate based in Cork, Darren’s activism is focused on addressing dereliction and the housing crisis, and advancing LGBTQ+ rights.
+By advocating for policy changes and community initiatives, he hopes to combat dereliction by promoting affordable, safe and accessible housing options for all; and to ensure that these housing solutions are inclusive and supportive of LGBTQ+ individuals.

 Latisha McCrudden